 The practice of women removing their body hair can be traced back to ancient cultures.
-In Egypt and Mesopotamia, honey and lemon were heated with sugar until the mixture caramelized into a wax — a method still used today called sugaring.
+In Egypt and Mesopotamia, honey and lemon were heated with sugar beeswax until the mixture caramelized — a method still used today called sugaring.
 Since women began shaving their legs in the modern era to accommodate fashion trends in the 1920s, hair removal has steadily become just another way to commercialize gender constructs.

 The beauty and personal care markets are posited on convincing women that we must be cleansed, deodorized, depilated, moisturized, and made up to be deemed acceptable.
 Companies reinforce these social norms by creating brands we trust to fix our perceived imperfections.
 In 2000, Gillette reportedly allotted $100 million dollars in advertising to launch a new three-bladed razor targeted at women — named after the Roman goddess of love and beauty, Venus, who has been depicted in as hairless for centuries, perhaps most famously in Botticelli’s renaissance painting.